Alan J. Dixon: General Assembly

 Dixon served as a member of the Illinois House of Representatives from 1951 to 1963 and as a member of the Illinois Senate from 1963 to 1971, serving as Minority Whip for part of that time.

 Karl Rove and the Dixon campaign incident

-In the fall of 1970, Karl Rove, a future White House Deputy Chief of Staff in the George W. Bush administration, used a false identity to enter the office of Dixon's campaign for Illinois Treasurer and stole 1.000 sheets of paper with campaign letterhead.
+In the fall of 1970, Karl Rove, a future White House Deputy Chief of Staff in the George W. Bush administration, used a false identity to enter the office of Dixon's campaign for Illinois Treasurer and stole 1,000 sheets of paper with campaign letterhead.
 Rove then printed fake campaign rally fliers promising "free beer, free food, girls and a good time for nothing", and distributed them at rock concerts and homeless shelters, with the effect of disrupting Dixon's rally.
 Dixon eventually won the election.
-Rove's role would not become publicly known until August 1973.
+Rove's role did not become publicly known until August 1973.
 Rove told the Dallas Morning News in 1999, "It was a youthful prank at the age of 19 and I regret it."